-A filter pack size of (20-40) is generally used based on site conditions at DDMT.
-This sand size was determined from grain-size analysis of the screened intervals by previous consultants at the site.
-If the site conditions show significant change (i.e. more gravelly, or much more clayey) from those previously encountered a grain-size analysis will be completed and filter pack design based on those results.
+A filter pack size of 15-18 or 10-20 grade is typically used for Fluvial Aquifer monitoring wells and 10-20 grade for Intermediate Aquifer monitoring wells at DDMT.
+If the site conditions show significant change (i.e. more gravelly, or more fine-grained soil) from those previously encountered, a grain-size analysis will be completed and the filter pack selected based on those results.

-The filter pack will be placed from the bottom of the hole to a minimum of 4 feet above the top of the well screen.
+The filter pack will be placed from the bottom of the hole to a minimum of 5 feet above the top of the well screen.
 The filter pack will not extend across more than one water-bearing unit.
-When sonic drilling methods are used, the filter pack will be emplaced through the nominal 6-inch diameter steel casing using the gravity method.

-Prior to installation of the well casing, the total depth of the borehole depth will be measured from the top of the 6-inch steel drill casing by the drilling contractor to verify that the target depth has been reached.
+Prior to installation of the well screen and casing, the total depth of the borehole depth will be measured from the top of the 6-inch steel drill casing by the drilling contractor to verify that the target depth has been reached.
 The sand filter pack will be gravity-placed through the 6-inch steel casing in lifts of approximately 1 foot.
 Care will be taken to prevent bridging by frequently measuring the thickness of the filter pack as it is placed.
 As the steel casing is slowly withdrawn between lifts, it will be vibrated with the sonic drilling head to compact the sand filter pack.

-6.2.1.2.3 Bentonite Seal
+6.2.1.1.3 Bentonite Seal

 A minimum 5-foot thick bentonite seal will be installed above the filter pack in the annular space of the well.
 Only 100 percent sodium bentonite (pellets or chips) will be used and care will be taken to prevent bridging by frequently measuring the thickness of the bentonite as it is gravity placed.
 When the seal is installed above the water table, the bentonite will be hydrated with water from an approved water source.
 At least 5 gallons of water will be added after each 24 to 30 inches of bentonite is placed.
-The bentonite seal will be allowed to hydrate for a minimum of 4 hours prior to placement of the grout collar around the wells.
+The bentonite seal will be allowed to hydrate for a minimum of one hour prior to placement of the grout collar around the wells.
 When the seal is placed below the water table, a bentonite slurry may be installed using a side-discharge tremie pipe.

-6.2.1.2.4 Grout Seal
+6.2.1.1.4 Grout Seal